Integrate license information and management

 It's like installing OpenOffice with the requirement to accept the license - otherwise you cannot install the software package.
 Of course this applies only to special situations like e.g. for HighslideJS.

-#3 Updated by Marcus Krause about 11 years ago
+Updated by Marcus Krause almost 13 years ago

 In general it seems that license stuff is not treated as important as it should be.
 Every ext author copies the usual phpDoc header without thinking about it.
 I like the idea of the additional license config; I then expect that authors make a conscious decision for the license and consider third party licenses.